 If you are purchasing a home, commercial property or building a custom home, then you should have a Foundation Elevation Survey completed.
-A professional Foundation Elevation Survey performed by a Graduate Engineer, documents all the relative elevations of your home's Foundation and is crucial in determining the structural integrity of your home's Foundation.
+A professional Foundation Elevation Survey performed by A-PLUS Inspection Services, documents all the relative elevations of your home's Foundation and is crucial in determining the structural integrity of your home's Foundation.
 A Foundation Survey is "NOT" a Civil Survey that you get if you are buying or selling a home.
 A Foundation Survey is a document that shows a schematic floor plan of your house with elevation readings throughout the floor plan.
 The elevation readings represent the high and low points of your Foundation at the time the readings are taken.
 Consider it a snap shot of the current position of your Foundation.
 The initial benefit of having a Foundation Survey is that the document becomes a recorded independent document that shows the elevation readings of your Foundation at a specific point in time.
 The document can later be referenced if you ever suspect the Foundation may be moving, or Foundation related problems.
 If you suspect the Foundation may be moving, then another Foundation Elevation Survey can be completed and the elevation readings can be compared to provide you with information on the degree of movement, location of movement and the relative rate of movement.